MAFA: Managing False Negatives for Vision-Language Pre-training: Additional Experimental Results

 On the contrary, as shown in Table \ref{table:ITC_alpha}, the S-ITC method demonstrates robustness across a wide range of $\alpha$ values from 0.1 to 0.7.
-This highlights the distinct approach of S-ITC, which deviates from the model's inclination towards a single element and effectively assigns non-zero labels to a significant portion of negative samples in the GRIT sampling scenario.
+This highlights the distinct approach of S-ITC, which deviates from the inclination of the model towards the closest samples and effectively assigns non-zero labels to majorities of the negatives in the GRIT sampling scenario.

-\subsection{Details on experiments with BLIP2}
+\subsection{Details on experiments with BLIP-2}

-BLIP-2 aims to devise an efficient vision-language pre-training framework that leverages off-the-shelf frozen pre-trained image encoders and frozen large language models, To bridge the modality gap, BLIP-2 adopts a lightweight Querying Transformer (Q-Former), which is pre-trained in two stages.
+BLIP-2 aims to propose an efficient vision-language pre-training framework that connects off-the-shelf frozen pre-trained image encoders and frozen large language models.
+To bridge the modality gap, BLIP-2 adopts a lightweight Querying Transformer (Q-Former), which is pre-trained in two stages.
 In \textit{stage 1}, Q-Former is pre-trained to extract visual features relevant to text from a frozen image encoder with ITC, ITM, and (autoregressive) LM objectives.
 Thus, the training objectives are almost the same as those of ALBEF \cite{(ALBEF)li2021align} and BLIP \cite{(BLIP)li2022blip}.
 In \textit{stage-2}, Q-Former is connected to a frozen LLM and pre-trained with LM loss to generate the text conditioned on the visual representation from Q-Former.